ClintH/ixfx-docs/src/pages/geometry/units.md

   });
 ```

-In ixfx, the function is provided and can be used as:
+In ixfx, [toCartesian](https://clinth.github.io/ixfx/modules/Geometry.Polar.html#toCartesian) function is provided and can be used as:

 ```js
 import { Polar } from 'https://unpkg.com/ixfx/geometry.js';